goderich/dissertation/dissertation.md

 \end{tabular}
 \end{table}

-Proto-Atayal had more phonemic distinctions than any of the extant Atayal dialects, which underwent various mergers but almost no splits in their consonants (with the possible exception of Squliq /z/).
+Proto-Atayal had more phonemic distinctions than any of the extant Atayal dialects, which underwent various mergers but almost no splits in their consonants (with the possible exception of Squliq [ʑ], which has quasi-phonemic status in some varieties of Squliq, see @sec:sq-phonology).
 There was a gap in voiced plosives, since Proto-Atayal, like all Atayal dialects, lacked a /d/ phoneme: Proto-Atayalic \*d had changed to Proto-Atayal \*r, but not before Proto-Atayalic \*r had changed to Proto-Atayal \*ɹ, thereby avoiding a merger.

 There were thus two rhotics in Proto-Atayal: \*r and \*ɹ.
 We can determine the fact that \*ɹ was an approximant from its reflexes.
 Most importantly, Plngawan still reflects it as a separate phoneme /ɹ/.
-Other dialects merge it with /w/ or /y/ where it is not deleted, the common feature being that /w/ and /y/ are both approximants.
+Other dialects merge it with /w/ or \<y\> /j/ where it is not deleted, the common feature being that /w/ and \<y\> /j/ are both approximants.
 On the other hand, Proto-Atayal \*r is still regularly reflected as /r/ in all dialects (except for instances of assimilation or neutralization in specific environments).

 Proto-Atayal \*b was most likely a plosive, though it may have had fricative allophones in certain positions, especially intervocalically.
 Not only can it still be realized as a plosive [b] in Plngawan, Klesan, and Skikun ([@sec:plngawan-consonants;@sec:culi-consonants;@sec:skikun-consonants]), but when it was devoiced word-finally in all dialects except Matu'uwal, it became /p/ and not /f/.